Mixolyde/dartbasejeff/dartbase_server/README.md

 ##What is this?##

 This repository contains a simple RESTful server implementation for playing the Cheap Ass Game "Starbase Jeff".
-It my favorite board game ever.
+It's my favorite board game ever.

 ##Getting Started##
 1. Download the Dart Editor from [dartlang.org](https://www.dartlang.org).